slamora/brackets-wiki/File-System.md

 The main performance gains come from caching.
 The stats and contents of files and directories are cached in memory.
 This has a huge impact on i/o-intensive operations like "find in files", and generally speeds up many other parts of the system.

 ##File Watchers##
 `FileSystem` dispatches a `"change"` event whenever a file or directory changes on disk.
+This event is passed an `entry` parameter, which can be a `File`, `Directory`, or `null`.
+If `entry` is `null`, a "wholesale" change has occurred and the code should assume everything has changed.

 For now, the prototype refreshes the entire file tree whenever a directory changes.
 This is overkill, but was easy to implement.
 Ideally, only the directory that changed will be updated.

 ##Next Steps##
 Several core developers are working on getting this implemented.
 We will share a more detailed API proposal with the community soon, but in the meantime feel free to take a look at the [unstable file-system dev branch](https://github.com/adobe/brackets/tree/glenn/file-system).